ionic-team/capacitor/site/docs-md/getting-started/with-ionic.md

 ## Syncing your app with Capacitor

-Every time you perform a build that changes `/www`, you'll need to copy those changes down to your native projects:
+Every time you perform a build that changes your web directory (default: `www`), you'll need to copy those changes down to your native projects:

 ```bash
 npm run build